An Introduction to String Newton-Cartan Holography and Integrability: Constructing a new holography from a limit of the AdS /CFT

 \paragraph{The gravity theory.} The gauge theory in the D1NC limit was proposed in \cite{Lambert:2024yjk} to be dual to a gravitational system of intersecting D1-D3 branes, where the D1-brane is smeared.
 The relativistic geometry for this setting is ($i\in\{1,2,3\}, I\in\{1,...,5\}$),

 where $H_1$ and $H_3$ satisfy the equations

 The corresponding D1NC limit is engineered in such a way that the spacetime acquires a codimension two foliation.
-This is achieved by taking $H_1$ completely ``smeared'' along the $x^i$ directions, and $H_3$ as a solution of \eqref{H3eq},
+This is achieved by taking $H_1$ completely ``smeared'' along the transverse ($x^i$ and $y^i$) directions, and $H_3$ as a ``localised'' solution of \eqref{H3eq} along the transverse ($z$ and $y^i$) directions,

 where $R$ is a constant of integration.
 By plugging this choice in \eqref{D1_D3_branes}, and by taking $c\to \infty$, one arrives to the D1NC limit of the intersecting D1-D3 brane system,

 where $H$ is the leading order of $H_3$,